beshu-tech/readonlyrest-docs/elasticsearch.md

 $ jdk/bin/java -jar plugins/readonlyrest/ror-tools.jar verify
 ```

-Please note that the tool assumes that the default installation directory is `/usr/share/elasticsearch`.
-You can instruct it to use different directory by executing one of tool's command with `--es-path` parameter:
+Please note that the tool assumes that you run it from the root of your ES installation directory or the default installation directory is `/usr/share/elasticsearch`.
+But if you want or need, you can instruct it where your Elasticsearch is installed by executing one of tool's command with `--es-path` parameter:

 ```bash
 $ jdk/bin/java -jar plugins/readonlyrest/ror-tools.jar patch --es-path /my/custom/path/to/es/folder